 An injured party who bears more than 50 percent liability for the incident could not receive compensation for his or her injuries, despite having been rear-ended.
 However, if he or she is found less than 50 percent responsible for the collision, then the percentage of fault assigned to him or her by a jury would be deducted from his or her compensation.

 Police reports can be especially useful if there are any witnesses to the incident.
-One of our attorneys could track down the witnesses and gather testimonies from them to support an injured plaintiff’s claim.
+One of our Atlantic County personal injury attorneys could track down the witnesses and gather testimonies from them to support an injured plaintiff’s claim.

-Ask an Attorney about Atlantic County Rear-End Collisions Today
+Contact an Atlantic County Rear-End Collision Lawyer Today

-It is important to contact a lawyer soon after an Atlantic County rear-end collision rather than waiting to do so.
+It is important to contact an Atlantic County rear-end collision attorney after a collision rather than waiting to do so.
 One of the biggest reasons to contact a legal representative right after an accident is that there could be municipal court hearings with the at-fault driver in attendance because of a summons from a police officer.

 Additionally, an attorney could help you navigate the municipal court system and start compiling all of the documents and facts necessary to pursue a strong personal injury claim on your behalf.
 The longer you wait, the more time goes by that you are not working your claim to receive monetary compensation for your losses, so call us right away to get started on your case.